aisu-wata0/Spermack/README.md

 # Setting Up Slack

 You need to register on Slack (https://slack.com) and make a workgroup.
+(If you already have a Slack account, make a new one for this, or else your real life workgroup will be able to read your logs.)
 Then you need to add Claude (https://slack.com/apps/A04KGS7N9A8-claude) to your workgroup.

-If you already have a Slack account, either make a new one for Claude, or post on /aicg/ when your coworkers read your ERP logs.

 # Script Setup